wchoi11/notchmess/_posts/2020-03-28-critical-thinking.md

 and critical thinking.
 By using deference, you are more likely to form a true belief because an expert, especially a group of experts, is more likely than you (assuming you are a layperson on the issue) to arrive at a true belief on the matter.
+No matter how much research you may have done, you as a layperson are no match for a group of experts who have dedicated a lengthy portion of their lives studying the issue.

-In this way, choosing deference is like choosing device A from above over device B.
+In this way, choosing
+deference is like choosing device A over device B.
 <label for="mn-demo" class="margin-toggle">&#8853;</label>
 <input type="checkbox" class="margin-toggle"/>
 <span class="marginnote">